Pricing & Services

 If you have any questions at all please contact us via the contact page or call us on 01159-501-123.

-After this, we start work on the shaping and the moulding of a temporary wax mould.
-We will need to test this mould in your socket to ensure the perfect fit - your description of how this wax mould feels in your socket will help determine the final shape.
+After this, we start work on the shaping of a wax eye.
+This is used to achieve the shape of your prosthesis which will ensure a perfect fit - your description of how the wax feels in your socket will help determine the final shape.

-The second day is the longest day (around 2 hours) as this is when the painting of the iris will begin.
-We will use your human eye as a colour reference to ensure we include all those splashes of colour and little flecks that make your eye unique to you.
+The second appointment lasts about 2 hours and this is when the painting of the iris will be enhanced.
+We will refer to your human eye as a colour reference to ensure we include all those splashes of colour and little flecks that make your eye unique to you.
+This is the reason we need you with us for the whole of the 2 hour appointment.
+We will continue working on your prosthesis and process it overnight, ready for you to collect in appointment three.

 This traditional way of approaching ocular prostheses has been used for centuries and is still popular today.